CKBP v2: Better Annotation and Reasoning for Commonsense Knowledge Base Population: Dataset Construction

 Similar to \ckbpold{}, we categorize the evaluation set into three groups based on their origin, which are 1) ID: in-domain, whose head and tail events are all from CSKBs, 2) OOD: out-of-domain, which has at least one event outside of CSKBs (equivalent to ``CSKB head + ASER tail'' and ``ASER Edges'' in \ckbpold{}), and 3) \textit{Adv.}: adversarial examples newly introduced in \ckbpnew{}.

-\paragraph{Quality Control} Although annotators are experts with a clear understanding of CSKB Population, we acknowledge the ambiguity of CSKB relations and the difficulty in discriminating them.
+\paragraph{Quality Control} Although annotators are experts with a clear understanding of the CSKB Population, we acknowledge the ambiguity of CSKB relations and the difficulty in discriminating between them.
 To control the quality, we provide guidance as a list of scoring criteria.
-We also carry out a dry run, which asks them to annotate 60 instances covering all relations in order to establish a unified understanding of the problem among participants.
+We also carried out a dry run, which asked them to annotate 60 instances covering all relations in order to establish a unified understanding of the problem among participants.

-After that, we carry out the main round, where annotators perform their jobs individually and independently.
+After that, we carry out the main round, where the annotators perform their jobs individually and independently.
 Throughout the process, we regularly conduct random checks on the samples and engage in discussions with annotators to address any disagreements.
-We then use the insights gained from these discussions to iteratively update and refine our guidance.

-After the individual annotation, we facilitate a conflict resolution session to address instances that received contrasting scores of 1 and 0.
-During this session, we engage in discussions to reconcile such discrepancies.
-Annotators can adjust their score accordingly or agree to disagree with the other.
-If there is any change in the score, it will overwrite the original one in the final label aggregation process.
-After resolving conflicts, we have the average inner-annotator agreement score IAA as 90.55\%.
+We then use the insights gained from these discussions to update and refine our guidance iteratively.
+After the individual annotation, we facilitated a conflict resolution session to address instances with contrasting scores of 1 and 0.
+After resolving conflicts, we have the average inter-annotator agreement score IAA as 90.55\%.